jinjideqiangwei/kubernetes/docs/proposals/volume-selectors.md

 The resulting controller should be modified to use the new `selector` field to match a claim to a volume.
-In order to match to a volume, all criteria must be satisfied; ie, if a label selector is specified on a claim, a volume must match both the label selector and any specified access modes and resource requirements to be considered a match.
+In order to match to a volume, all criteria must be satisfied; i.e., if a label selector is specified on a claim, a volume must match both the label selector and any specified access modes and resource requirements to be considered a match.